BowenGreen/Acemoglu_Johnson_Robinson_2001_Replication/README.md

 Replication files for Daron Acemoglu, Simon Johnson and James A. Robinson's (2001) paper, "The Colonial Origins of Comparative Development: An Empirical Investigation.
 The American Economic Review," 91(5), 1369–1401.

-Overview: This is a quick repreduction of the main IV results I conducted for one of my advanced linear models classes in graduate school.
+Overview: This is a quick repreduction of the main results I conducted for one of my advanced linear models classes in graduate school.
 AJR's (2001) paper, The Colonial Origins of Comparative Development: An Empirical Investigation, utilized differences in European mortality rates as an instrument for current institutions to estimate the effect of institutions on economic performance, measured through income per capita.
-Markedly, the authors found that once the effect of institutions is controlled for, countries in Africa or those closer to the equator do not have lower incomes.
-I replicate the main findings of the AJR (2001) paper, finding that the authors correctly specify all regressions, and that their findings robust to alternative specifications.
+The authors found that once the effect of institutions is controlled for, countries in Africa or those closer to the equator do not have lower incomes.
+I replicate the main IV results of the AJR (2001) paper, finding that the authors correctly specify all regressions, and that their findings robust to alternative specifications.

 How to engage: